Edgewood Arsenal human experiments: LSD experiments

 The LSD experiments are perhaps the best documented of the psychochemical experiments of the time, garnering at least two significant independent reports.
 LSD is a psychedelic drug that acts as a dopamine and serotonin agonist precipitating a hallucinogenic effect, leading to hallucinations, euphoria, and a wide variety of physiological symptoms.

-Available data describes a wide range of doses used in the experiments, from approximately 2μg/kg to 16μg/kg A typical dose for recreational use is around 100μg, or about 1.1μg/kg for the average adult male in the U.S., meaning the lowest dose used in experimentation was almost twice the typical recreational dose, and the highest dose exceeded fifteen times the typical recreational dose.
-Because of limited documentation, it is difficult to ascertain which experiments occurred at which installations, but available documentation describes several general types of experiments; which included presenting individuals with radar symbols for interpretation, having them track a simulated aircraft, having them read a map, having them interpret meteorological data, and having them attempt to defend an installation against a simulated hostile air craft attack with 40-mm antiaircraft automatic weapons.
-Results varied between experiments, but typically showed significant impairment at all doses, with impairment increasing as dose did.
+Available data describes a wide range of doses used in the experiments, from approximately 2μg/kg to 16μg/kg A typical dose for recreational use is around 100μg, or about 1.1μg/kg for the average adult male in the U.S., meaning that the lowest dose used in experimentation was almost twice the typical recreational dose, and the highest dose exceeded fifteen times the typical recreational dose.
+Because of limited documentation, it is difficult to ascertain which experiments occurred at which installations, but available documentation describes several general types of experiments, which included presenting individuals with radar symbols for interpretation, having them track a simulated aircraft, having them read a map, having them interpret meteorological data, and having them attempt to defend an installation against a simulated hostile air craft attack with 40-mm antiaircraft automatic weapons.
+Results varied between experiments but typically showed significant impairment at all doses, with impairment increasing as dose did.

-Available data from the experiments concluded that long term effects from LSD exposure in not only the Edgewood Arsenal Experiments, but in the other associated experiments conducted concurrently by the Army Chemical Corps as well were minimal, with the exception of a possible small increase in congenital heart disease in offspring of the experimental subjects, and neuropsychological abnormalities in 9% of the participants which could not be explained by etiological explanations other than LSD exposure, most of which were considered mild.
+Available data from the experiments concluded that long-term effects from LSD exposure in not only the Edgewood Arsenal Experiments, but also in the other associated experiments conducted concurrently by the Army Chemical Corps were minimal, with the exception of a possible small increase in congenital heart disease in offspring of the experimental subjects, and neuropsychological abnormalities in 9% of the participants which could not be explained by etiological explanations other than LSD exposure, most of which were considered mild.
 It is reported that all testing of LSD at Edgewood Arsenal and in general on behalf of the Army Chemical Corps was abandoned on or around April 1963.

 BZ experiments

-3-Quinuclidinyl benzilate, or BZ is a substance that interferes with the central nervous system and the peripheral nervous system by inhibiting acetylcholine.
+3-Quinuclidinyl benzilate, or BZ, is a substance that interferes with the central nervous system and the peripheral nervous system by inhibiting acetylcholine.
 Existing documentation admits only that the substance was tested at Edgewood Arsenal, and all other data, including the medical records from the subjects are completely missing.
 Because of the extremely limited data, speculation on possible side effects from exposure is impossible.

 Scandal and termination

-In September 1975, the Medical Research Volunteer Program was discontinued and all resident volunteers were removed from the Edgewood installation.
+In September 1975, the Medical Research Volunteer Program (MRVP) was discontinued and all resident volunteers were removed from the Edgewood installation.
 The founder and director of the program, Van Murray Sim, was called before Congress and chastised by outraged lawmakers, who questioned the absence of follow-up care for the human volunteers.
 An Army investigation subsequently found no evidence of serious injuries or deaths associated with the MRVP, but deplored both the recruiting process and the informed consent approach, which they characterized as "suggest[ing] possible coercion".